KidPudel/Iggy-s-Vault/languages/python/bot creation.md

 Searching filters is always stops on first match set of filters are passed (empty filters are always passes, so **the order is matter**) .
 By defauilt all updates has empty filter set, so all updates will be passed to the handler that has no filters

 # state machine
-set a state of the bot stage
+set a state of the bot stage, this allows to filter out what will be triggered when sending text messages

 This is done with a StatesGroup, just define a states, to determine what step is now and what user must enter (like with enum group), just set state and then in a filters of a handler add needed state